vishnu88alpha/KSRM/README.md

 Your feedback is invaluable to us.
 Reach out for support or share your thoughts on how we can continually improve KSRM Connect.

-Join us in revolutionizing education with KSRM Connect – where education meets seamless connectivity.
+Join us in revolutionizing education with KSRM Connect – where education meets tailored connectivity experiences.